 The Problem

-It's too early in the day, and the tea / coffee / taurine hasn’t kicked in yet.
-You’ve made some commits, and now realise they’re on entirely the wrong branch, master, to be exact.
+It's the first hour of work, and the tea / coffee / taurine hasn’t kicked in yet.
+Having created some commits in Git, you now know they are on the wrong branch.
+Main, to be exact.
 You can already hear the pedants in the office tutting.

-You need to move these Git commits to another branch, either a new branch, or an existing one.
+You need to shift these Git commits to another branch, either a new branch, or an existing one.
 Here’s how to do this.

 The Solution for a New Branch